 The City center is full of the old town fortifications such as the New City Hall, the Frauenkirche church which is must-see sights.

 For those who like shopping, there are also various department stores and international fashion and luxury brands.

 Do not miss to see Maxvorstadt, an academic and arts area with many museums, often referred to as “the Brain of Munich”.

 OVERALL RISK : LOW

-Regarding the population and the size of the city, Munich can be proud for its safety.
-You only need to avoid pickpockets since there are some areas that attract a lot of crooks who take advantage of the crowds on the city’s streets.
-Airports, railway stations and crowded public gathering are risky places.
+Regarding the population and the size of the city, Munich can be proud of its safety.
+You only need to avoid pickpockets since some areas attract a lot of crooks who take advantage of the crowds on the city’s streets.
+Airports, railway stations, and crowded public gathering are risky places.